 Our people know that they are not to try and sell anybody anything that they don’t need.
 That is a very strong point with us and always has been for the 33 years I’ve been in the business.

 We just went over 50 employees.
-We have a very extensive interview process to go through, an extensive background check love our people come to have come to me all the time and tell me how much they love working here because it is a family oriented business.
+We have a very extensive interview process to go through, an extensive background check, and our people come to me all the time and tell me how much they love working here because it is a family oriented business.

 Plumbers wanna come to work for us, but not very many are qualified.
 So, if you want quality work at a fair price, on time, you wanna use Done Plumbing.

 Let’s be honest: Nobody thinks about their plumbing and heating until there’s a problem.

 What most people don’t realize is that most of those problems can be anticipated and often avoided with regular maintenance – usually at a far lower cost than a repair or replacement.